 Wednesday was a complete flip-flop from how Saturday went.
 Instead of feeling like I was invisible, I felt like I was getting all the attention!

 While we were eating lunch, a woman asked me for some help in figuring out how to use the bus system.
-After talking to her and getting her situated, Michael and I left the restaurant.
+After talking to her and getting her situated, M and I left the restaurant.
 On our way out, an older gentleman pointed at me and exclaimed, "Sara Gilbert!" making me laugh and shake my head no. "I'm sure you get that all the time, though!"
 I've been compared to younger Sara Gilbert/Darlene from Roseanne several times.
-Michael was amused and called it "A very tactful way to tell you you're very attractive."
+M was amused and called it "A very tactful way to tell you you're very attractive."

 I had a funny experience with this employee.
 I was hanging around the shampoos and conditioners, asking about ones that were new to me, and she explained them all.
 The funny part was she kept directing me towards special treatments and products that were good for "chemically damaged hair."
 It confused me, and I wondered if my hair looked chemically damaged until she mentioned that a perm is damaging to hair.
 I giggled to myself, but never got a chance to explain to her that my hair wasn't permed.